Financing for Mining & Extraction Projects

 We always appreciate the interest garnered by the high-caliber service we have been providing for 40 years.
 While we do not have agents representing us in any countries of the world, we still get most of our business from banking consultants, introducers, and brokers worldwide.

-If you are a broker, banking consultant, or professional introducer, we welcome the opportunity to do business with you; and in that respect, if you are interested to submit any hotel or resort projects that require funding, we invite you to fill out the contact form below.
+If you are a broker, banking consultant, or professional introducer, we welcome the opportunity to do business with you; and in that respect, if you are interested to submit any mine projects that require funding, we invite you to fill out the contact form below.